cdasa/be-take-home/README.md

 ## Considerations

 - The stock vendor changes the stock price every 5 minutes
-- The stock vendor is not reliable 100% of the time
+- The stock vendor is not reliable 100% all the time

 ## Deliverables